-The increase in the valuation allowance of deferred tax assets of \$3.2 million was primarily influenced by the operating losses generated in current tax year.
+The increase in the valuation allowance of deferred tax assets of \$9.8 million was primarily a result of the operating losses generated in current tax year.

-As of December 31, 2019, the Company had net operating loss carryforwards for U.S. federal income tax purposes of \$26.7 million.
-Federal tax loss carryforwards that were created prior to December 31, 2017 expire through 2037, U.S. federal created after that date do not expire.
+As of December 31, 2020, the Company had net operating loss carryforwards for U.S. federal income tax purposes of \$27.3 million and net operating loss carryforwards for state income tax purposes of \$33.2 million.
+Federal tax loss carryforwards that were created prior to December 31, 2017 expire through 2037 and federal losses created after that date do not expire.
 State loss carryforwards expire starting in 2035.
 In the United States, utilization of the NOL carryforwards may be subject to a substantial annual limitation under Section 382 of the Code and similar state provisions due to ownership change limitations that have occurred previously or that could occur in the future.
 These ownership changes may limit the amount of NOL carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
 The Company has not currently completed a study to assess whether an ownership change has occurred, or whether there have been multiple ownership changes since the acquisition of the U.S. entity in 2014.
 Since the Company has incurred net operating losses since inception, it has never been subject to a revenue agent review.
 The Company is currently open to examination under the statute of limitations by the Internal Revenue Service and state jurisdictions for the tax years ended 2016 through 2019.
 Carryforward tax attributes generated in years past may still be adjusted upon future examination if they have or will be used in a future period.
-The Company is currently under examination in Germany for 2014 through 2017; however, the Company not under examination by the Internal Revenue Service or any other jurisdictions for any tax years.
+The Company is currently under examination in Germany for 2014 through 2017; however, the Company is not under examination by the Internal Revenue Service or any other jurisdictions for any tax years.

-As of December 31, 2019, the Company had German corporate income tax and trade tax net operating loss carryforwards of approximately \$90.5 million and \$89.7 million respectively.
-Under current German laws, tax loss carryforwards may only be used to offset any relevant later assessment period (calendar year) \$1.2 million plus 60% of the exceeding taxable income and trade profit of such period and do not expire.
+As of December 31, 2020, the Company had German corporate income tax and trade tax net operating loss carryforwards of approximately \$116.6 million and \$115.1 million respectively.
+Under current German laws, tax loss carryforwards may only be used to offset any relevant later assessment period (calendar year) of \$1.2 million plus 60% of the exceeding taxable income and trade profit of such period and do not expire.
 In addition, certain transactions, including transfers of shares or interest in the loss holding entity, may result in the partial or total forfeiture of tax losses existing at that date.
 Partial or total forfeiture of tax losses may further occur in corporate reorganizations of the loss holding entity.

 The Company accounts for uncertain tax positions pursuant to ASC 740, Income Taxes, which prescribes a recognition threshold and measurement process for financial statement recognition of uncertain tax positions taken or expected to be taken in a tax return.
 If the tax position meets this threshold, the benefit to be recognized is measured at the largest amount of benefit that is more likely than not (determined by cumulative probability) of being realized upon ultimate settlement with the taxing authority.
 The Company recorded an uncertain tax position related to a prior year position, that if successfully challenged by tax authorities could result in the loss of certain tax attributes.
 The balance of uncertain tax positions will remain until such time that settlement is reached with the relevant tax authorities or should the statute of limitations expire.
 The Company recognizes interest and penalties, if any, related to uncertain tax positions in income tax expense.
-No interest and penalties related to uncertain tax positions were accrued at December 31, 2019 and December 31, 2018.
+No interest and penalties related to uncertain tax positions were accrued at December 31, 2020 and December 31, 2019.